NoPause-io/nopause-python/README.md

 `VoicesResponse`

 - `voices`: A list of a series voice which contains the `voice_name: str`, `voice_id: str`, `voice_type: str`, `description: str` and `audios: list[audio_filename]`
-- `total`: Total numbers of avaiable voices rather than the number of returned voices of current page.
+- `total`: Total number of available voices, including prebuilt voices and custome built voices.
 - `trace_id`: An ID used to track the current request.
 It can help locate reported issues.

 #### `Voice.delete()`

-This API could be used to delte a custom voice by voice ID.
+This API could be used to delete a custom voice by voice ID.

 ##### Arguments